 The Sea Rolls and Rules

-Gulls brave the bite of Winter gales
+Gulls brave the battery of winds

-Mariners sit pensive in their storm-tossed ships
+Mariners pensive in storm-tossed ships

-As they cut through the waves with billowed sails.
+Cut through the waves with billowed sails.

 In the sanctity of the ocean's deep

-The most ancient things of this world do sleep.
+The most ancient things of this world do sleep;

 Lie eternity's treasures, to rise nevermore.

-Far above, life goes on in the swell of the tide
+Far above, life goes on in the swell of the tide,

-As the Mother of All tosses her children about
+The Mother of All tosses her children about

-She sings them to sleep on her bosom wide
+Sings them to sleep on her bosom wide

-As they swim or shudder, gambol or shout.
+As they swim or shudder, gambol, shout.

 The rhythm of life beneath the waves